spieswl/spieswl.github.io/_projects/2018-03-29-point-cloud-image-fusion-cuda.md

 description:        "A small parallel programming project, acting as a base for future CUDA development, which serves to fuse 2D images and depth maps into a PCD (Point Cloud) file."
 keywords:           CUDA, computer vision, parallel computing, point clouds, c++
-tags:               [Computer Vision, Parallel Programming, Point Clouds, CUDA, C++]
+tags:               [C++, CUDA, Computer Vision, Parallel Programming, Point Clouds]

 folders:
   images:           "CUDA-2d-depth-fusion"                  # This path is project-dependent; don't forget to change it!